 - They know better, but don’t care because they have no grasp how simple it is to work out a settlement with many of the larger credit card issuers.

 We get it.
 Different strokes for different folks.
-The CRN debt relief program is designed to educate and inform.
-The do-it-yourself-ers will take the information in the debt settlement program and run with it.
-Some of the DIY-ers will see the value in becoming a CRN member so they can work with a pro one on one in order to maximize savings, timing and to navigate things that inevitably change along their debt settlement journey.
+The do-it-yourself-ers will take the information from this site and run with it.
+Some of the DIY-ers will see the value in working with a pro one-on-one in order to maximize savings, timing and to navigate things that inevitably change along their debt settlement journey.
 Some people will only ask a debt settlement company to step in when they are dealing with later stages of debt collection, or if they hit a road block with a tough account.

-3. And money (this is the stuff your running short of, or you would not be reading through the debt relief program on this here web site).
+- And money (the stuff you’re running short of, or you would not be on this site).

 Tip: Banks change their internal policies.
 Not every month, but credit card banks willing to work with a debt settlement company today, may decide to stop doing so right in the middle of your debt settlement program.
 It happens.

-For people who just want a settlement company to do it for them, we understand.
-That’s why our members also have the option of asking for a negotiator to handle some or all of your credit card negotiations.
-But we cannot help you settle some credit cards until the account charges off.
+For people who just want a settlement company to do it for them, I understand.
+That’s why I keep the option open for you to have a negotiator handle some or all of your settlements.
+But even we will have to wait for some accounts to charge off.

 Another one of the largest credit card banks does work with debt settlement companies to settle accounts.
-But this bank typically settles with professional negotiators at a rate that is 10% or 15% higher than what CRN members consistently settle for on their own by planning and being prepared.
+But this bank typically settles with professional negotiators at a rate that is 10% or 15% higher than what may otherwise be available.

-If you want someone to negotiate your credit card bills with your original creditor before charge off, and work with someone in the network, you will need to have a blunt conversation with about your creditors and their policies at this time.
+If you want someone to negotiate your credit card bills with your original creditor before charge off, and work with someone in the network, you will need to have a blunt conversation with one of us about your creditors and their policies at this time.